 Nutrition is a critical part of the health and safety of wildland fire suppression personnel.
 This is the fuel for the body to perform the work and maintain cognitive abilities.
-Wildland firefighters on the fireline need 4,000-6,000 calories a day to not go into an energy deficit.
+Wildland firefighters on the fireline need 4,000 to 6,000 calories a day to avoid an energy deficit.

 Consider the following key points when choosing your meal:

-- There are 3 major energy sources in food: carbohydrates, protein, and fats.
+- There are three major energy sources in food: carbohydrates, protein, and fats.

 - Carbohydrates (also called sugar) offer an immediate source of energy for your body.
 They provide the fuel for your muscles and organs, such as your brain.